NationalAssociationOfRealtors/EngagementOnChain/README.md

 **T:** I am using a Windows machine and I have troubles running `npm install` / `node-gyp` .

-**S:** Consider to have all the necessary to build node modules on Windows.
-Have a look at this [discussion](https://github.com/IBM-Blockchain/fabric-boilerplate/issues/7).

 **T:** I can build the chaincode in local with `go build` or `npm run gobuild`; the server logs state my chaincode was successfully deployed and it returns a chaincode id; the app is up and running and I can browse the login page.
 Nevertheless: